Muhammad al-Dibaj ibn Ja'far

-Muhammad ibn Ja'far al-Sadiq (محمد بن جعفر الصادق), surnamed al-Dībāj (الديباج), was a son of the sixth Shi'a imam, Ja'far al-Sadiq, who led a failed revolt against the Abbasid Caliphate in 815.
+Muhammad ibn Ja'far al-Sadiq (محمد بن جعفر الصادق), surnamed al-Dībāj (الديباج), was a son of the sixth of the Twelve Imams, Ja'far al-Sadiq, who led a failed revolt against the Abbasid Caliphate in 815.

 Life

 Muhammad was the fourth and youngest son of Ja'far al-Sadiq.
 After the death of al-Sadiq without a clearly designated successor in 765, his followers split their allegiance, giving rise to several groups.
 Some held that al-Sadiq would return as the Mahdi, while others followed al-Sadiq's sons, Abdallah al-Aftah, Musa al-Kazim, and Muhammad al-Dibaj.
-Musa al-Kazim, regarded as the seventh imam by later Twelver Shi'ism, quickly gained the following of the majority of his father's followers, especially after al-Aftah died merely seventy days after their father.
+Musa al-Kazim, regarded as the seventh Imam in Twelver Shi'ism, quickly gained the following of the majority of his father's followers, especially after al-Aftah died merely seventy days after their father.
 Al-Dibaj's followers became known as the Shumaytiyya or Sumaytiyya sect, after their leader, Yaya ibn Abi Shumayt or Sumayt.

 Al-Dibaj's doctrines are unclear, but in at least one source he appears to espouse a Zaydi-style imamate.
 He thus led a revolt in Mecca in 815 against the Abbasid caliph al-Ma'mun, taking on the caliphal title of commander of the faithful, and receiving the allegiance from the people of Medina.
 In the end, he was defeated and taken prisoner.
 Al-Ma'mun treated him well, and made him part of his court in Khurasan.
 Al-Dibaj died soon after, in 818, and was buried near Bastam, Iran.
 The Abbasid caliph Al-Ma'mun himself was present until the burial was over and said the final prayer on the bier.